 - Reduce oven temperature to 325 degrees F.

 - Pour batter into cooled crust.
 Place on a baking sheet and place in preheated oven.
 While cheesecake is baking, whisk together crème fraîche, sugar, and almond extract until smooth.
+If using crème fraîche, put this mixture back in the fridge until you’re ready to glaze.

 - After about 45 to 50 minutes, when center of cheesecake is set but still barely jiggly, pour glaze on top of cheesecake, spreading into an even layer.
 Return to oven to bake for another 5 minutes, then let cool on a wire rack to room temperature.
 Refrigerate overnight or until ready to serve.
 Remove edges of springform pan and slice into 16 wedges; serve chilled or at room temperature, topped with fresh blueberries or leftover roasted blueberry puree if desired.
 Cheesecake will keep in the refrigerator for up to 5 days.